This post has been updated as of June 2019

 This is your opportunity to grab your potential customer’s attention—provide value for them, and they’re more likely to hand over their email address.
 You can offer the following in exchange for email:

-- A percent off products
+- A percentage off products

 - Free shipping